As part of my training to become an Japanese to English translator, I’ve done translation of a few things in my spare time.

 - ”Sluggish Symbol, Inane Illusion” (緩慢な表象と虚ろな幻想) by Yuki Fujimira (藤村由紀): Table of Contents

-- “Memoirs of a Traveller” (ある旅人の手記) by Romo Mamiya (まみや ろも): Prologue
+- “Memoirs of a Traveller” (ある旅人の手記) by Romo Mamiya (まみや ろも): First few chapters

 If you have ideas or suggestions for things to translate please leave a comment on this post.
 If you would like me to translate more of any of the above works, please leave a comment on the respective post.